Graduate Courses in Education – Summer 2015

 EDUC 463: Teaching With Modern Web Technologies

 This course relates educational theory and practice to applications of the Internet, applying content from educational foundations, curriculum, and research.
-(3 credits) This is a required course in the Teaching Writing & Literacy Certificate.
+(3 credits) This is a required course for the Teaching Writing & Literacy Certificate.

 Online, June 22–August 12, 2015

 EDUC 452: Teaching Writing

 Techniques for teaching the writing process, kindergarten through grade 12, including writing in content areas; workshop format.
 (3 credits) This is a required course in the Teaching Writing and Literacy Certificate.

 Monday–Thursday June 29–July 9, and Monday–Wednesday July 13–22, 2015; 9-1 pm at the Penn State Northern Tier Center, Towanda.

 EDUC 458: Behavior Management Strategies for Inclusive Classrooms